tldrio/tech-knowledge/blog/articles/Mar-12-12-synchronous-communication.md

 James Slavet (Greylock Partners) describes metrics we should consider to be more productive.
 The top one is called Flow State Percentage and measures the relative time we are deeply concentrated on what we are doing.
 Flow state has an amazing impact on development cycles times.
-One big threat for
-flow state is synchronous communication.
+A big threat to flow state lies in synchronous communication.

 [![Muzzle](http://farm2.staticflickr.com/1209/1226209342_ad08767199_m.jpg)](http://www.flickr.com/photos/hand-nor-glove/1226209342/)
 *[CC license](http://creativecommons.org/ licenses/by/2.0 "license") - by [This Year Love](http://www.flickr.com/photos/hand-nor-glove/ "Author")*